isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 117.&nbsp;As technology evolves, new harms will emerge.
 Our laws must therefore remain future-ready.
 We must be bold and innovative to stay ahead, but also compassionate in how we protect those who are most vulnerable.

 {:start="118"}
 118.&nbsp;This Bill gives victims a clear and practical framework to seek relief when harm occurs.
-It also sends a clear, unambiguous signal – that everyone who shapes our digital spaces in Singapore must act responsibly.&nbsp;
+It also sends a clear, unambiguous signal – that everyone who shapes our digital spaces in Singapore must act responsibly.

 {:start="119"}
-119.&nbsp;Through the OSC, the Statutory Torts framework, as well as the End-User Identification provisions, we are building a coherent system of protection and accountability.&nbsp;&nbsp;
+119.&nbsp;Through the OSC, the Statutory Torts framework, as well as the End-User Identification provisions, we are building a coherent system of protection and accountability.

 {:start="120"}
 120.&nbsp;Each prong complements the others: